 20TH ANNIVERSARY

 Fynch-Hatton, the German lifestyle label with an African touch, has turned 20.
 What started in 1998 as a men’s knitwear line has since developed into a lifestyle brand for men spanning various product categories, from fine Italian shirts to footwear.
 The label’s high-quality yet affordable range is present in 55 countries and at 2,250 POS.
-Its online shop, which opened in February further marks its expansion.
+Its online shop, which opened in February, further marks its expansion.
 The unprecedentedly extensive A/W 18 jacket collection consists of 30 styles featuring a DuPont lining that makes them sustainable and breathable.

 www.fynch-hatton.com